 We pitched a tent for three nights at Lost Creek State Park, which is about twenty minutes outside of Anaconda.
 In our time there, we only saw a few other campers occupying the two dozen or so campsites (and this was on a weekend in August).

-Lost Creek is a great example of how state parks can be wonderful and more sustainable alternatives to crowded national parks.
-It’s peaceful and beautiful, with thousand-foot-high granite walls and a waterfall that plunges over a fifty-foot cliff.
+We’ve realized that the best state parks in the U.S. can be wonderful and more sustainable alternatives to crowded national parks, and Lost Creek was a great example.
+It’s peaceful and beautiful, with thousand-foot-high granite walls and a waterfall that plunges over a 50-foot cliff.